 The Centers of Expertise will include five centers, each with a clearly defined focus, as well as a dedicated and expanded set of services and skill sets.
 The centers and the directors leading each team include:

-- Benefits, Ann Verillo, Director of Benefits Strategy: Provide strategic advice on the development and maintenance of a competitive benefits program, and manage relationships with all benefits vendors.
+- Benefits: Provide strategic advice on the development and maintenance of a competitive benefits program, and manage relationships with all benefits vendors.

 - Compensation, Pamela Socker, Director of Compensation Strategy: Provide strategic advice to University leaders to ensure equitable and competitive pay throughout the University as well as consistent titling and classifications.